-- Oversee the implementation of the ASF prevention and control programme in the country. - Mobilize resources including a fund for the ASF control programme in the country. - Collaborate with BAFRA to enable better enforcement of the Livestock Acts and By-laws of the country. - Collaborate with relevant national/international agencies for ensuring and mobilization of support required for ASF control. - Coordinate border harmonization meetings with the Indian counterparts at the state and central levels.
+• Oversee the implementation of the ASF prevention and control programme in the country.

+- Mobilize resources including fund for the ASF control programme in the country. - Collaborate with BAFRA to enable better enforcement of the Livestock Acts, Rules and Regulations and By-laws of the country. - Collaborate with relevant national/international agencies for ensuring and mobilization of support required for ASF prevention and control. - Coordinate border harmonization meetings with the Indian counterparts at the state and Central levels.